eggprepelica/eggprepelica.github.io/README.md

-# Pozdrav svima, učimo napraviti web stranicu od početka do kraja - kodiranje
+# Pozdrav svima, učimo napraviti web stranicu od početka do kraja

-# Hello everyone, we are learning how to make a website from start to finish - 'coding'
+# Hello everyone, we are learning how to make a website from start to finish